0xCiBeR/0xCiBeR/README.md

 ### Hi there, I'm Kevin - aka [ciber96] 👋
-## I'm Argentinian, DevOps & Developer
+## I'm Argentinian, DevOps & a Developer

 - 🔭 Currently working as a DevOps Engineer for Rappi.com
 - 🌱 I’m currently learning everything there is to know to perfect my skills🤣